Queensland Nursing Stream Salary Scales

 About the Queensland Nursing Stream

-The Nursing stream covers Queensland Health nurses employed under the Queensland Public Service Award.
-Registered Nurse Level 1 progresses over 8 years ($61,727–$75,397).
-Registered Nurse Levels 2 and 3 cover senior and clinical nurse roles.
-The Nurse Unit Manager classification has 6 grades reaching $137,228.
-All rates are from the award effective 1 September 2025.
+The Nursing stream covers Queensland Health nurses employed under the Queensland Public Service Officers and Other Employees Award.
+Registered Nurse Level 1 progresses through eight annual increments, while Registered Nurse Levels 2 and 3 cover senior and clinical nurse roles and the Nurse Unit Manager classification spans six grades.
+The salary table above shows the current award rates for each classification and paypoint.

 Typical roles: Registered Nurses, Clinical Nurses, Nurse Managers, Nurse Unit Managers.
 Salary ranges run from $61,727 (Registered Nurse Level 1) to $137,228 (Nurse Unit Manager).
 All rates are from the Queensland Public Service Officers and Other Employees Award – State 2015, effective 1 September 2025.

-Superannuation: QLD public service employees receive 12% employer superannuation, matching the standard Superannuation Guarantee rate.
+Superannuation: Queensland public sector employees receive 12% employer superannuation.

 QLD Nursing Salary Guide by Classification

-Quick reference for every Queensland Public Service Nursing classification and what it pays in 2025–2026.
-All figures are annual gross salary.
-Select any level to calculate your take-home pay after tax, Medicare, and super.
+Quick reference for every Queensland Public Service Nursing classification and what it pays in 2025–2026— gross salary plus the estimated take-home pay, employer super, and total package the salary table doesn't show.
+Select any level to calculate your exact take-home pay after tax, Medicare, and super.

 Registered Nurse Level 1 Salary